Judgment Debtor Hearing

 Getting a Subpoena

-An SC-107 Subpoena Duces Tecum orders the Debtor to bring financial information to court.
-To get a subpoena:
+An SC-107 Small Claims Subpoena orders the Judgment Debtor to bring financial information to the hearing.
+To obtain a subpoena:

-• Fill out the form: Subpoena for Personal Appearance and Production of Documents.
+- Fill out the form SC-107 Small Claims Subpoena for Personal Appearance and Production of Documents.

-• File the form with the court clerk’s office.
-There is no fee.
+- File the form with the court clerk’s office.
+There is no filing fee.

-• Serve the Debtor at least 10 days before the hearing.
+- Serve the subpoena on the Judgment Debtor at least 10 days before the hearing.

 If the Debtor lives far away